Chukak/containers/docs/stack.md

 ```

 ## Remove elements
 To remove elements from the stack, use the `pop` method.
-The `pop` method removes the first element from the stack.
+The `pop` method removes the first element of the stack.
 Returns the deleted element.
 ```cpp
 Stack<int> s = {1, 2, 3};